haltu/eca-auth-data/doc/index.rst

 *****************

 Auth Data service is part of Educloud Alliance reference implementation of the Educloud Alliance Standard.
-It is an abstraction of actual data store, or multiple datastores, which contain user identity and role information.

-The Auth Data service does not have visible UI, only an API which can be queried the contents of the database.

 See http://docs.educloudalliance.org for more information what is the purpose of this service and how it integrates to other services.